-This is the second blog in a two-part introductory series explaining various aspects of model-based power amplifier (PA) design.
+This is the second blog in a series explaining various aspects of model-based power amplifier (PA) design.
 Part 1 covered the basic concepts of a nonlinear GaN model.

 As a relatively newer technology, gallium nitride (GaN) requires some different techniques and thinking than other semiconductor technologies.

 For those new to GaN PA design, an understanding of I-V